Pound Of Pasta

 Portion Control

 Nutrition labels list serving size as 2 ounces dry (56g).
-Day to day, that's about 1 cup cooked for most shapes.
+Because of that, that's about 1 cup cooked for most shapes.
 A 16-ounce box = 8 servings on paper.
 In practice?
-Now, a hungry adult eats 3–4 ounces dry.
-Here's the thing — that box feeds 4–5 people, not 8.
+Which means a hungry adult eats 3–4 ounces dry.
+That box feeds 4–5 people, not 8.
 The label isn't lying — it's just optimistic.

 Cost Comparison

 Unit pricing at the shelf uses ounces.
-Brand A: $1.Day to day, 89 for 16 oz.
-In real terms, brand B: $2.
-Now, 19 for 12 oz.
-So quick math — Brand A is 11.
-Day to day, 8¢/oz.
-In practice, brand B is 18.
+19 for 12 oz.
 Even so, 3¢/oz.
+But 8¢/oz.
+Worth adding: brand B: $2.
+Now, brand B is 18.
+Brand A: $1.89 for 16 oz.
+On top of that, quick math — Brand A is 11.
 Knowing there are 16 ounces in a pound lets you compare instantly without pulling out your phone.

 How It Works — Dry to Cooked, Weight to Volume